Skip links

 in

-Positrons e+ created by protons p+ meet electrons e- and are transformed into energy.
-At this point the 10^79 particles that made up the universe should be energy (…) Entropy – the Second Law of Thermodynamics – is the implacable winner.
+The e+ positrons created by the p+ protons encounter the e- electrons and are transformed into energy.
+At this point, the 10^79 particles that made up the universe should be energy (…) Entropy—the Second Law of Thermodynamics—is the implacable winner.
 Uniform Chaos.
-It was
+It was nice

 April 1, 2024